TOP

 I truly believe that we should #BuyLess and #AppreciateMore.

 Comfortable Wardrobe™ means more than just having something that is comfortable to wear; it also means being comfortable with the impact our choices have on the planet and its people.

-My blog is grounded in me; who I am, what I stand for and my journey to gain a better understanding of exactly what that means.
+My workshops and classes are rooted in my desire to inspire others, with a hands-on approach, to rethink their approach to clothing.
 By sharing my passion and insights, I hope to empower others to think differently about their clothing choices.
-My workshops and classes are rooted in my desire to inspire others, with a hands-on approach, to rethink their approach to clothing.

 And Sew It Began …